sam-masno/social-media-app/README.md

     - email: string
     - password: string
     - image: image file

 2. `/api/auth/login` - verifies email password combination and returns JWT and user object -Post
-Accepts: form-data or JSON
+Accepts: `form-data` or `JSON`
 Required arguments:
-    -email: string
+    - email: string
-    -password: string
+    - password: string
-3. `/api/auth/me` - returns user object if user has logged in -Get
+3. `/api/auth/me` - returns user object if user has logged in
+-Get

 For protected resources, request must have the header `Authorization: Bearer ` + JWT set.

-4. `/api/posts` - handles creation of new post and feching of all posts -Post
+4. `/api/posts` - handles creation of new post and feching of all posts
+-Post
 Accepts: `form-data`
 Required arguments:
-    -description: string
+    - description: string
-    -title: string
+    - title: string
-    -image: image file
+    - image: image file
 -Get
 Optional query params: `tag`

-5. `/api/posts/:postId` - fetch, update, or delete a certain post -Get
+5. `/api/posts/:postId` - fetch, update, or delete a certain post
+-Get
 None
 -Put
 Accepts: `form-data`
 May only be performed by author of post
 Optional Arguments:
-    -description: string
+    - description: string
-    -title: string
+    - title: string
-    -image: image file
+    - image: image file
 -Delete
 May only be performed by author of post